koraykoca/Python-Notes-Tips/README.md

     print(f)
 f.close()
 ```
-We can use the __*with*__ statement when we are working with files.
-File is automatically closed after everything under the with statement is executed.
+We can use the __*with*__ statement (when we are working with files.
+The with statement initiates a context manager.
+The context manager opens the file and manages the file resource as long as the context is active.
+File is automatically closed after everything under the with statement is executed or an exception raised.
 The with statement automatically takes care of closing the file once it leaves the with block, even in cases of error.
 No need to bother cleaning up.
 ```python
 with open('a_file.txt') as f: # file object, best way
     for line in f: